GSA/devsecops-example/README.md

 WordPress runs on an Ubuntu 16.04 EC2 instance in a public subnet, and connects to a MySQL RDS instance in a private subnet.
 All of this is isolated in an application-specific VPC.

+Currently, both the management and environment VPCs will be deployed in the same account, but we are moving to having them separate.

 ## What's here

 * [`terraform/`](terraform/env/) - [Terraform](https://www.terraform.io/) code for setting up the infrastructure at the [Amazon Web Services (AWS)](https://aws.amazon.com/) level, for a management account ([`mgmt/`](terraform/mgmt/)) and application environment(s) ([`env/`](terraform/env/))